Climate Policy Rollback Impact

 The Call for Climate Action Grows Louder

 These findings come against the backdrop of a rapidly changing political landscape and evolving public attitudes toward climate action.
-The Survation poll, conducted between August 18 and September 1, predates Rishi Sunak's controversial announcement to delay the ban on the sale of new internal combustion engine vehicles until 2035 and scrap for rented homes.
+The Survation poll, conducted between August 18 and September 1, predates Rishi Sunak’s controversial announcement to delay the ban on the sale of new internal combustion engine vehicles until 2035 and scrap energy efficiency standards for rented homes.

 Another poll, conducted by Public First for the think tank Onward, underscores the popularity of the UK’s net-zero emissions target by 2050 among voters of all stripes.
 Remarkably, 49 percent of Conservative voters express support for this target, compared to a mere 20 percent who oppose it.
 These figures are indicative of a profound shift in public sentiment, transcending traditional party lines.